Joshua 6: The Battle of Jericho

 When Joshua passes these orders on the Israelites, he also tells them they are not to speak before the loud shout.
 Perhaps this was to preserve their vocal cords in preparation for the loud shout.
 Nonetheless, silence for 6 days would definitely motivate a person to give the loudest shout he could!
 In addition to prepping them for this loud shout, they could not be distracted from the task at hand if they couldn't participate in idle conversations.

-Each day, the Israelites circled the city once, but on the 7th day, they circled the city seven times.
-Thus, in total, the Israelites marched around the city 13 times.
-On the 7th day, during the 7th march, the priests blew the trumpets for the people to shout.
+Each day, the Israelites circled the city once, but on the seventh day, they circled the city seven times.
+Thus, in total, the Israelites marched around the city thirteen times.
+On the seventh day, during the seventh march, the priests blew the trumpets for the people to shout as instructed.
 Joshua reminds them that Rahab's family is to be spared for her kindness to the spies and proceeds with instructions on how to proceed after the siege begins.

 Plundering